How to Prepare for RBI Grade B?

 - Series completion – pictures

-Prepare topic-wise quick problem-solving tips and tricks and practice a lot of questions on each topic.
+Prepare topic wise problem solving tips and tricks and practice a lot of questions on each topic.
 You can refer to popular websites and YouTube videos for practicing assorted topics.
 Make short notes of tips and tricks which you think you might forget.

-But the most crucial step in preparation for Phase I will be practicing mock tests.
-I opted for Oliveboard mocks for phase 1.
-I particularly like the kind of analysis they provide regarding your attempt and scoring pattern after each mock test.
-Initially, it would be difficult to adhere to time limits decided by you for each section as you might not be able to solve the target number of questions.
+- The most crucial step in preparation for Phase I will be practicing mock tests.
+Initially, it will be difficult to adhere to time limits decided by you for each section as you might not be able to solve the target number of questions.
 But don’t worry, as you keep practicing you will achieve the desired accuracy.
 For this, you must attempt at least 10-15 mock tests before appearing for phase 1.

-Note: A very important factor that decides your marks in Phase I is your decision to leave a question if it takes a long time to solve.
+A very important factor that decides your marks in Phase I is your decision to leave a question if it takes a long time to solve.
 Many times the question will be very simple but involve long calculations.
 It is better to skip such a question at the first instance and come back to them if time permits rather than clinging onto it thinking ‘how can I not attempt such a simple question?
 Remember that apart from the subject knowledge, your time management skills play a key role in the Phase I paper.
-This planning worked well for me and I could clear Phase 1 with flying colors.
-I am sharing my mark sheet along with my section-wise attempt for your reference.

 Few Important Points for all the Aspirants

-- I would like to clarify that each year, candidates from diverse backgrounds crack this examination.
+- Each year, candidates from diverse backgrounds crack this examination.
 It includes Chartered Accountants, finance students from renowned institutions, civil services aspirants, professionals already working in government as well as private financial institutions/ banks, those working in the corporate sector/ IT, journalists, and fresh graduates to name a few.
-So, do not, at any stage of the examination, consider yourself an underdog.
+So, at any stage of the examination, do not consider yourself an underdog.
 You have equal chances of getting selected as any other candidate has.

-- While going through this document, multiple times you may feel that I have stated the obvious.
+- While going through this preparation strategy multiple times you may feel that the information provided here is obvious.
 But believe me, there is an enormous difference between ‘knowing the obvious’ and ‘doing the obvious’.
 It is very few of us not only ‘know’ but also ‘do’ the obvious and that is what makes the difference.

 Wish you all the best!